 Step 2: Sign up for the best survey websites

-Every website also has their own individual pros and cons, specifically with tasks.
+Every website also has its own individual pros and cons, specifically with tasks.
 For example, one website might be more lucrative for watching videos, while another is better for downloading mobile games.
 To maximize your earnings, narrow down what sites are best for what.

 You should take this and organize it into a spreadsheet.
-David Allen, productivity coach and author, once said that your brain is great for creating ideas, not storing them.
+David Allen, productivity coach, and author, once said that your brain is great for creating ideas, not storing them.
 By putting them down on paper or in a document, you gain more clarity and speed up the process.